-The Office of Student Financial Aid must receive your completed FAFSA by March 1, for grant assistance consideration for the following academic year.
+The Office of Student Financial Aid must receive your completed FAFSA by March 1 for grant assistance consideration for the following academic year, although the FAFSA may be submitted as early as October 1st for the follolwing year.
 For loan assistance, there is no deadline, provided that the FAFSA is received by the Financial Aid Office to allow sufficient processing time prior to the end of the academic year (usually three to four weeks).

 The Tuition Assistance Grant administered by the Financial Aid Office is available to graduate students.
 It provides up to $1,250 in grant assistance to students demonstrating financial need regardless of state residency.
 Eligible students are awarded these grants until funds are exhausted.
 For more information, please visit the Office of Student Financial Aid.